Ordering a Raspberry Pi in 2012

 It was in a bubble envelope package, containing a small cardboard box:

-And the cardboard box contained the Raspberri Pi inside an anti-static bag, wedged between two pieces of foam and two pamphlets:
+And the cardboard box contained the Raspberry Pi inside an anti-static bag, wedged between two pieces of foam and two pamphlets:

-Update (2012-07-17) : The one per customer limit has been raised, and you can now order as many as you like from this website: http://authenticate.rsdelivers.com/ when I had a look today the wait time was 11 weeks for delivery.
+Update (2012-07-17) : The one per customer limit was been lifted, and you can now order as many as you like.
+When I had a look today the wait time was 11 weeks for delivery.